-Grounds of Grace is a 501(c)(3) nonprofit dedicated to helping those impacted by trafficking in central Illinois.
+Grounds of Grace is a 501(c)(3) nonprofit dedicated to helping those impacted by trafficking throughout the United States.

-We provide free housing, medical assistance, trauma care, food and clothing.
+We provide free housing, medical assistance, trauma care, food, transportation and clothing.

-We accept referrals from the FBI, the criminal justice system, rehabilitation centers, domestic violence shelters, etc.
+We receive referrals from rehabilitation centers, domestic violence shelters, the criminal justice system, etc.

 We are here to journey with our friends and neighbors as they seek psychological well being, spiritual healing and social integration.

-Our ultimate mission is to help integrate our clients into the community as self-sustaining citizens by providing intense trauma psychotherapy, medical assistance (including eye care and dental care), nutritional health plans, food services, clothing, job skills training, social skills training, spiritual guidance, friendship and mentoring, and opportunities to pursue a quality education.
-We work alongside community agencies such as the Salvation Army, Memorial Behavioral Health, Wells Fargo, and LensCrafters to help provide for the various needs of our clients as they arise.
+Our mission is to integrate and empower survivors into the community by providing intense trauma psychotherapy, medical assistance (including eye care and dental care), nutritional health plans, food services, clothing, job skills training, social skills training, spiritual guidance, friendship and mentoring, and opportunities to pursue a quality education.
+We work alongside community agencies such as the Salvation Army, Memorial Behavioral Health, SIU School of Medicine, Wells Fargo, and LensCrafters to help provide for the various needs for survivors.
 We provide housing, but we also meet with clients who live in homeless shelters, hospitals, or their own apartments.
 All of our services are completely free to those who are eligible.

-We are dedicated to improving the lives of our clients by journeying with them as they pursue a life that provides them a sense of autonomy, liberty, and self-fulfillment.
+We are dedicated to improving the lives of men, women and children by journeying with them as they pursue a life that provides them a sense of autonomy, liberty, and self-fulfillment.
 We strive to be flexible and charitable as we help our clients navigate the difficult terrain of healing and recovery.
 Our wish is to have each of our clients fully integrated into society as educated, responsible, independent, and empowered citizens.

 What We've Achieved